What is a Wood Patternmaker?

 - Apprentice Pattern Maker

-- Pattern Worker
+- Wood Pattern Maker

-Are There Job Opportunities for Wood Patternmakers?
+Is There Going to be Demand for Wood Patternmakers?

 The states with the most job growth for Wood Patternmaker are North Carolina, Michigan, and Nebraska.
 Watch out if you plan on working in Pennsylvania, Nebraska, or Michigan.
 These states have the worst job growth for this type of profession.